juju/docs/src/en/developer-getting-started.md

 distribution, there is a need to test the charms themselves and how they interact with one another.
 All new charms require tests that verify the application installs, configures, scales and relates as intended.
 The tests should be self-contained, installing all the required packages so the tests can be run automatically with a tool called [`bundletester`][bundletester].
 Similar to hooks the tests should be executable files in a `tests/` directory of the charm.
-While you can write tests in Bash or other languages, it is reccommended to use the [Amulet library][amulet], which makes it easy to write charm tests in Python.
+While you can write tests in Bash or other languages, it is recommended to use the [Amulet library][amulet], which makes it easy to write charm tests in Python.